Frequently asked questions on Microsoft Q&A.

 How do I earn reputation points?

-There are many ways to earn reputation points, including answering questions, proposing new bugs or features, voting on answers, and more.
+There are many ways to earn reputation points, including answering questions, identifying new bugs, proposing new features, voting on answers, and more.
 To learn about all the ways you can earn (and lose) reputation points, see the Reputation points help article.

 How can I manage my settings?